 Why You Should Make Your Own Laundry Soap

 Living a toxic free life is not only about consuming clean foods.
 That, my friend, is only the beginning of healthy living.
 A toxic free life also includes what you put on your body, breath into your lungs, and how you address injuries and ailments.

-The desire to live chemical free makes it necessary to make your own laundry detergent.
+The desire to live chemical free makes it necessary to make your own homemade wash powder.
 Many brand name laundry detergents, including laundry detergents which claim to contain no toxic ingredients actually do contain many of the following chemicals:

 - sulfates and phenols